3 Chapter 3- Understanding Labor Cost

 The Fair Labor Standards Act (FLSA)

-The Fair Labor Standards Act (FLSA) is a critical act that employees and employees should be aware of as it sets the baseline for worker protections in the US, and the food and beverage industry is no exception.
+The Fair Labor Standards Act (FLSA) is a critical act that employees and employees should be aware of as it sets the baseline for worker protections in the United States.
 Here is a summary of the FLSA’s critical points for restaurants and similar businesses:

-- Overtime: Employees who work more than 40 hours must be paid overtime.
+- Overtime: Hourly employees who work more than 40 hours must be paid overtime.
 The overtime rate is 1.5 times their regular pay for each additional hour.

-- Recordkeeping: Employers are required to keep detailed records of all employee hours worked, their wages, and other relevant information
+- Recordkeeping: Employers must keep detailed records of all employee hours worked, wages, and other relevant information.

 Salaried Employees:

-Salaried employees receive a predetermined amount of compensation for their work, typically paid weekly, biweekly, or monthly.
-This amount is usually fixed regardless of their work hours within a reasonable workweek (usually 40).
+Salaried employees (exempt employees) receive a predetermined amount of compensation for their work, typically paid weekly, biweekly, or monthly.
+This amount is usually fixed regardless of their work hours within a reasonable workweek (usually 50).
 Here is a breakdown of the critical characteristics of a salaried employee:

 - Fixed Paycheck: They receive a fixed salary regardless of the hours worked within the work week.